The real reactivity of aluminium

 This experiment illustrates the

-displacement of from copper copper(II) sulfate solution using foil.
-Students add aluminium cooking foil to aluminium copper(II) sulfate solution and observe no reaction.
+displacement of copper from copper(II) sulfate solution using aluminium foil.
+Students add aluminium cooking foil to copper(II) sulfate solution and observe no reaction.
 Then sodium chloride is added and dissolved.
-A vigorous displacement reaction occurs and the solution gets very hot, dissolves and aluminium red is visible. copper
+A vigorous displacement reaction occurs and the solution gets very hot, aluminium dissolves and red copper is visible.

 This class practical can take about 30 minutes to complete A flexicam would work well if this is to be done as a demonstration and allow students a clearer view of what is going on.